suman3262/React-Dashbord/README.md

 The user interface is designed using Material UI, which provides a responsive and intuitive interface that is easy to navigate.
 The use of React Router enables seamless navigation between different components of the dashboard.

 Overall, your project is a powerful tool for administrators that simplifies the process of managing user accounts and visualizing data using a modern and efficient technology stack.
+## !!To ensure the privacy and security of sensitive information, all data used in the dashboard is mock data.
+This means that the dashboard simulates real-world scenarios by using fictional data that is representative of the actual data.

 # Important Links
 ## material ui: https://mui.com